Questions about Sanders’ health linger after heart attack

 In 2008, Republican Sen. John McCain, then 71, released more than 1,000 pages of medical records to show he was cancer-free and fit to serve as president.
 Yet in 2016, President Donald Trump was dismissive of the practice, releasing a doctor’s letter that proclaimed the then-70-year-old to be “in excellent physical health” despite taking cholesterol-lowering medication and being overweight.

 Since then, other candidates have relied mostly on letters from their doctors.
-Among the Democrats, Bloomberg and Massachusetts Sen. Elizabeth Warren, 70, have released one-page doctors’ letters summarizing past and present health, along with four pages of key lab test results.
+Among the Democrats, Bloomberg and Massachusetts Sen. Elizabeth Warren, 70, have released one-page letters summarizing past and present health.
+Warren also included four pages of key lab test results.
 Biden’s doctor’s letter covered three pages giving the 77-year-old’s history and most recent checkups.

 Sanders, the oldest candidate in the race, released a two-page review from his primary care doctor, and two cardiologist notes, each essentially a long paragraph.

-Sanders’ health is arguably of most concern because of his heart attack last fall, and together those doctors’ notes did reveal some important information: He’d undergone an exercise stress test after recovering, and it showed that his heart, which had sustained “modest heart muscle damage,” was functioning well when challenged.
+Sanders’ health is arguably of most concern because of his heart attack, and together those doctors’ notes did reveal some important information: He’d undergone an exercise stress test after recovering, and it showed that his heart, which had sustained “modest heart muscle damage,” was functioning well when challenged.

 None of that information sheds light on one concern in particular for older candidates: the chances of their memory and cognitive ability declining during their time in office.